 6. Fill a hurricane vase with beans // $5 – $15 (look for cheap vases at craft stores or even the dollar store)

 7. Carve out gourds to use as candle holders // $3 – $6

 8. Line your entryway with mums! // $10 – $40 depending on the quantity

 9. Carve out the top of a pumpkin and use it as a vase // $5 – $10

 10. Fill a frame with a free give thanks poster // $1 – $10 for a frame (free printable)

-Most craft stores have a weekly coupon you can use and specials going on for autumn decorating now, so be sure to look online before going in the store for any coupons or discounts to lower your overall costs.
+Most craft stores have a weekly coupon you can use to purchase crafting equipment, so be sure to look online before going in the store for any coupons or discounts to lower your overall costs.
 I can’t wait to transform my apartment for the season!

 What decorating have you done for fall this season?
 If you’ve written a blog post on your autumn decorating, please leave a link in the comments!
 I’d love to see. :)